landonr/homeThing/GettingStarted.md

       ref: main
     components: [
-      homeassistant_component, # base component to control home assistant entities. required for all homeassistant_switch_group, # only include if you use switches in menu homeassistant_sensor_group, # only include if you use text sensors in menu homeassistant_media_player, # only include if you use media players in menu homeassistant_service_group, # only include if you want to call services/scripts media_player_source, # required for all media player sources media_player_source_sonos, # loads sonos favorites into a list media_player_source_spotify, # loads spotify playlists from Spotcast sensor into a list
+      homeassistant_component, # base component to control home assistant entities. required for all homeassistant_media_player, # only include if you use media players in menu media_player_source, # required for all media player sources media_player_source_sonos, # loads sonos favorites into a list media_player_source_spotify, # loads spotify playlists from Spotcast sensor into a list